Table of Contents

 - Internal Intercostals:

-- Relax during inspiration and contract during expiration.
+- Relax during inspiration.

 - External Intercostals: